IOxCyber/CyberEssentials/Security-Insights/Common Knowledge/OWASP-top10theory.md

 - Ensure registration, credential recovery, and API pathways are hardened against account enumeration attacks[^1]

 ## 8. Software and Data Integrity Failures:
-- Software and data integrity failures relate to code and infrastructure that does not protect against integrity violations
+- `Software and data integrity failures relate to code and infrastructure` that do not protect against integrity violations.
-- An insecure CI/CD pipeline can introduce the potential for unauthorized access, malicious code, or system compromise.
+- An `insecure CI/CD pipeline` can introduce the potential for unauthorized access, malicious code, or system compromise.

 ### Prevention:
-- Use digital signatures[^2] or similar mechanisms to verify the software or data.
+- `Use digital signatures[^2] or similar mechanisms to verify the software or data.`
 - Ensure libraries and dependencies are using trusted repositories.
 - review process for code and configuration changes.

 ## 9. Security Logging and Monitoring Failures:
-- Auditable events are not logged eg. such as logins, failed logins, and high-value transactions.
+- `Auditable events are not logged` eg. such as logins, failed logins, and high-value transactions.
-- Warnings and errors generate no, inadequate, or unclear log messages.
+- `Warnings and errors generate no, inadequate, or unclear log messages.`
 - The application cannot detect, escalate, or alert for active attacks in real-time or near real-time

 ### Prevention: